-With the exception of freehold land, depreciation is charged to the income statement on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
+With the exception of freehold land, depreciation is charged on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Land is not depreciated.

 The estimated useful lives are as follows: